-This least squares problem is solved with ridge regression \citep{hastie01statisticallearning} with regularization set to $10^{-8}$, and we use the $R^2$ coefficient of the fit to measure the predictive power of a given chunk size.
-The multi-output $R^2$ value is computed as an average of the W single-output $R^2$ values corresponding to the different coordinates, weighted by the variance of each coordinate.
-We further compute the covariance matrix $C_{ij}$ (of dimensions $W \times W$) of the residuals of this fit, and then obtain the correlation matrix as
+This least-squares problem is solved with ridge regression \citep{hastie01statisticallearning} with regularization set to $10^{-8}$, and we use the $R^2$ coefficient of the fit to measure the predictive power of a given chunk size.
+The $R^2$ value is computed as an average of the single-activations $R^2$ values corresponding to the $W$ output coordinates of the fit, weighted by the variance of each coordinate.
+We further compute the $W \times W$ covariance matrix $C_{ij}$ of the \emph{residuals} of this fit, and from $C_{ij}$ we obtain the correlation matrix as:

-with a small regularisation in the denominator to avoid instabilities when the standard deviation of the residuals falls below machine precision.
-To quantify the independence of the chunk representations we take the average of the absolute values of the non-diagonal entries of the correlation matrix $\rho_{ij}$.
-For short we refer to this quantity as a `mean correlation'.
+with a small regularization in the denominator to avoid instabilities when the standard deviation of the residuals falls below machine precision.
+To quantify how much the errors of the fit are correlated, we average the absolute values of the non-diagonal entries of the correlation matrix $\rho_{ij}$.
+For short, we refer to this quantity as a `mean correlation'.

-\paragraph{Reproducibility} We provide code to reproduce our experiments and our analysis online at~\url{https://anonymous.4open.science/r/representation_mitosis-EB80}.
+\paragraph{Reproducibility.} We provide code to reproduce our experiments and our analysis online at~\url{https://github.com/diegodoimo/redundant_representation}.